-Under this post we investigate 4 simple Uninterruptible power supply (UPS) designs which can be understood and constructed by any new enthusiast for operating an appropriately selected appliance or load, let's explore the circuits
+Under this post we investigate 4 simple 220V Mains Uninterruptible power supply (UPS) designs using 12V battery, which can be understood and constructed by any new enthusiast.
+These circuits can be used for operating an appropriately selected appliance or load, let's explore the circuits.

 Design#1: Simple UPS using a Single IC

 A simple idea presented here can be built at home using most ordinary components to produce reasonable outputs.
 It may be used to power not only the usual electrical appliances but also sophisticated gadgets like computers.
 Its inverter circuit utilizes a modified sine wave design.

 An uninterruptible power supply with elaborate features may not be critically required for the operation of even the sophisticated gadgets.
 A compromised design of an UPS system presented here may well suffice the needs.
 It also includes a built-in universal smart battery charger.

 Difference Between UPS and an Inverter